torpkev/epidemic_docs/changelog/README.md

 # Change Log

+## 1.7.0.1 - Bug fix

+Hazmat suit could throw a null error during ailment checking if there was something in the armor slots that was not the hazmat suit

+Equipment files will now auto-generate if they do not exist.

+---
 ## 1.7.0 - Bio-Warfare update

 This is a BIG update, and impacts multiple configuration files, language file, as well as significant gameplay updates.